 Earwax is created in the outer part of the ear, not deeper inside, and it is made up of skin cells, oils, and other particulates.
 It moves toward leaving the ear as people chew, move their jaws, and as new skin grows out.

 Earwax is sticky, so it stops things like dirt and harmful bacteria from reaching the inner ear.
-You would be at a much greater risk of problems like infections due to foreign substances reaching the ear canal without it.
+You would be at a much higher risk of problems like infections due to foreign substances entering the ear canal without it.

 Depending on their ancestry, people have either wet or dry ear wax.
 People of Native American, Asian, or Pacific Island descent tend to have dry earwax, while people of Caucasian or African descent tend to have wet earwax.
 Diet, age, and environment also play roles.

-Like skin on other parts of the body, the skin of the outer ear flakes.
+Like the skin on other parts of the body, the surface of the outer ear flakes.
 Earwax stops your outer ear from becoming itchy and flaky, thus helping to prevent irritation and infections.